dataflowg/dataflowg.github.io/_posts/2020-3-10-Convert-To-LabVIEW-NXG-Part-1.md

 |:--:|
 | *Version 0.1 of Dataflow DJ.* |

-The knew the UI probably wouldn't port nicely, so the focus was on achieving basic functionality.
+I knew the UI probably wouldn't port nicely, so the focus was on achieving basic functionality.
 I did briefly consider trying to port the latest Dataflow DJ release, but it's split across multiple projects, with multiple static and dynamic PPLs.
 That was painful enough to implement in LabVIEW - I wasn't even going to attempt it in NXG!

 Here's a quick look at the project under LabVIEW 2019.
 A few classes, a few libraries, some loose VIs and controls, and a top level VI.
 It's all pure LabVIEW, save for some DLL calls to load MP3s.
 The project is self contained, with no dependencies beyond vi.lib.